 FRANKENSTEIN MEETS THE WOLF MAN roared to 74 minutes of undying life in 1943, the first of the ensemble monster mashups, which “horror purists” (just who I want to sit next to on a long flight) always twit over having tarnished the reputation of the earlier entrees.
 Well, Bram my Stoker and Mary my Shelley but I was so impressed as a kid that I wrote (sounds better than plagiarized) a play of it for a school assembly, starring me, my friends and our toy guns. *

-Directed by Roy William Neill, this concoction was written by Curt Siodmak—who’d done The Wolf Man—off a jest he made to producer George Waggner (who’d directed the earlier classic).
-Scorecard time: revived thanks to unlucky grave robbers, tormented werewolf ‘Larry Talbot’ (Lon Chaney Jr.), is—–after time in hospital lockdown and a few ripped throats— put into a situation where he visits Visaria and resuscitates the Frankenstein Monster (Bela Lugosi this time) from its last finish in The Ghost Of Frankenstein (where Chaney played the monster, and Bela was ‘Ygor’).
-Meanwhile Bela’s mother from The Wolf Man, the wise philosophizing gypsy ‘Maleva’ (Maria Ouspenskaya) is back, along with Patric Knowles and Lionel Atwill.
+Directed by Roy William Neill, this concoction was written by Curt Siodmak—who’d done The Wolf Man—off a jest he made to producer George Waggner (director of the earlier classic).
+Scorecard time: revived thanks to unlucky grave robbers, tormented werewolf ‘Larry Talbot’ (Lon Chaney Jr.), is—after time in hospital lockdown and a few ripped throats—put into a situation whereby he visits Visaria and resuscitates the Frankenstein Monster (Bela Lugosi this time) from its last polishing off in The Ghost Of Frankenstein (where Chaney played the monster, and Bela was ‘Ygor’).
+Meanwhile Bela’s mother from The Wolf Man, the wise, philosophizing gypsy ‘Maleva’ (Maria Ouspenskaya) is back, along with Patric Knowles and Lionel Atwill.
 This time the lady lead is Hungarian ex-pat Ilona Massey, as ‘Baroness Elsa Frankenstein’.
-Now, Frau Elsa was played before by hottie Evelyn Ankers in The Ghost Of Frankenstein, who was also in The Wolf Man.
-I think I need to lie down…are my ankles always that hairy?
+Now, Frau Elsa was played before by hottie Evelyn Ankers in The Ghost Of Frankenstein, and she was also in The Wolf Man.
+I think I need to lie down: are my ankles always this hairy?

 Lugosi, 61 and not that well, had a difficult time under the makeup, and was subbed for the stunt work.
 Chaney has some good moments in his reprisal.
-This one ups the suggested gruesomeness factor a bit.
-His makeup and display of the transformation scenes are improved over the previous foray—pretty neat stuff.
-The climactic donnybrook between the two pitiable monsters, both energetic and clumsy, is not bad, (in a goofy fashion–kids loved it) and at the full-devastation wrap-up the audience is left wondering if the exploded dam and resultant flood continues on down the valley to the residents of hexed, vexed Visaria.
+This one up’s the suggested gruesomeness factor a bit.
+His makeup and the transformation scenes are improved over the previous foray: pretty swell stuff.
+The climactic donnybrook between the two pitiable monsters, both energetic and clumsy, is not bad, (in a goofy fashion—kids loved it) and at the full-devastation wrap-up the audience is left wondering if the exploded dam and resultant flood continued on down the valley to the residents of hexed, vexed Visaria.
 Wondering, but not worried.

-Most amusing sequence is the “Festival of the New Wine” with the perenially excited village throwing a wear-your-peasant-best drinkalong.
-A super-hearty fellow (played beaming by exiled Russian opera singer Adia Kuznetzoff ) lustily belts out the rollicking pretend folk song “Faro-La, Faro-Li“, but the erstwhile innocent lyrics “For life is short, but death is long” arouse the ire of a sullen, death-wishing Mr. Talbot.
-Then the Monster lumbers into town, arms outstretched, and the whole shebang degenerates into a panicked mob as the doubles for Chaney & Lugosi drive a wagon through the crowd, with the Monster wildly rolling and kicking wine casks off the careening escape vehicle.
+Most amusing sequence is the “Festival of the New Wine” with the perennially excited village throwing a wear-your-peasant-best drinkalong.
+A super-hearty fellow (played beaming by exiled Russian opera singer Adia Kuznetzoff ) lustily belts out the rollicking pretend folk song “Faro-La, Faro-Li“.
+But the erstwhile innocent lyrics “For life is short, but death is long” arouse the ire of a sullen, death-wishing Mr. Talbot.
+Then the Monster lumbers into town, arms outstretched, and the whole shebang degenerates into a panicked mob as the doubles for Chaney & Lugosi drive a wagon through the crowd, with the Monster wildly pushing wine casks off the careening escape vehicle.
 “Faro-La, Faro-Li !”

 With Dennis Hoey, Don Barclay, Dwight Frye, Jeff Corey and Cyril Delevanti as ‘Freddy Jolly, grave-robber’.